Black Hole Mergers as the Fastest Photon Ring Scramblers: Introduction

 In this letter we explore another remarkable property of black hole dynamics and we conjecture that the final state in binary mergers achieves the shortest scrambling time for the photon shell surrounding the black hole to spread information.
 We demonstrate our claim by showing that the mass and spin of the Kerr black hole formed from the merger of two non-spinning black holes can be determined with high accuracy by maximizing the averaged Lyapunov coefficient of the remnant black hole photon shell, which characterizes the rate at which the system spreads information away from the photon shell, using Mino time.
 This result reveals a compelling correspondence between fundamental black hole properties (mass and spin), their null geodesics (which characterize the photon shell), and the nonlinear gravitational dynamics that give rise to the final state.

 Geodesics are known to carry important information about the black hole structure.
 For instance, the binding energy associated with the innermost stable circular time-like orbit in Kerr spacetime provides a powerful method to infer the spin of astrophysical black holes~\cite{Zhang:1997dy,Narayan:2005ie,Shapiro}.
 The unstable null geodesics that characterize the photon ring determine the observational appearance of black holes as seen by distant observers and have been linked to the characteristic quasi-normal mode spectra~\cite{Press,Nollert_1999,Kokkotas:1999bd,Berti:2025hly}.
 These modes admit an interpretation in terms of massless particles temporarily trapped near the unstable circular null orbit before gradually leaking away~\cite{Goebel,Ferrari:1984zz,Mashhoon:1985cya,Berti:2005eb}.
 The real part of the quasi-normal frequency is determined by the angular velocity evaluated at the unstable null geodesic, whereas the imaginary part has been shown to correlate with the instability timescale of that orbit~\cite{Cornish:2003ig,Cardoso:2008bp}.
 This characteristic timescale is governed by the Lyapunov exponent, which measures the exponential divergence of nearby trajectories.
-Moreover, photon rings in Kerr black holes saturate a geometric analogue of the maximal chaos bound (see the Supplemental Material and Ref.~\cite{Giataganas:2024hil}).
+Crucially, the photon ring Lyapunov exponent is not merely a diagnostic of classical instability: as shown in Refs.~\cite{Giataganas:2024hil,Giataganas:2026ctn}, it is the unique quantity that saturates the quantum chaos bound~\cite{Maldacena:2015waa}, $\lambda = 2\pi k_B T_{\rm ind}/\hbar$, where $T_{\rm ind}$ is the Unruh temperature of the Rindler geometry induced on a probe string worldsheet in the near-ring region.
+This property is specific to the photon ring and has no analogue for the Bekenstein--Hawking entropy, analyzed in Ref.\,\cite{Rincon-Ramirez:2026tbo}, which is associated with the event horizon and does not saturate the quantum chaos bound in the same geometric sense.

 Unstable circular orbits may also shed light on phenomena occurring near the threshold of black hole formation in high-energy scattering processes, and additional indications point to a relation between the scaling exponent controlling the number of revolutions completed by two Schwarzschild black holes prior to merging into a Kerr black hole and the Lyapunov exponent of circular geodesics in the resulting Kerr spacetime~\cite{Pretorius:2007jn}.
 Moreover, the critical threshold of the compaction function required to form a black hole during the radiation epoch in the early universe is well approximated by the threshold for the emergence of the first unstable circular orbit in a spherically symmetric background.
 Additionally, the critical exponent governing the scaling law of black hole masses close to threshold is determined by the inverse of the Lyapunov coefficient of the unstable orbits, when a self-similar phase develops near criticality~\cite{Ianniccari:2024ltb}.